Manufacturing Training System: how to transform training

 1. Operational

-• Reduction of errors and nonconformities.
+• Reduction in errors and non-conformities.

 • Increased productivity.